chriskormaris/vae-master-thesis/README.md

 ### MNIST Dataset ###

-Extract the compressed file "MNIST_dataset.zip".
+Extract the compressed file **MNIST_dataset.zip**.
-A folder named "MNIST_dataset" should appear, which contains the files of the MNIST dataset, along with their labels.
+A folder named **MNIST_dataset** should appear, which contains the files of the MNIST dataset, along with their labels.

 ### Binarized MNIST Dataset ###

-Extract the compressed file "Binarized_MNIST_dataset.zip".
+Extract the compressed file **Binarized_MNIST_dataset.zip**.
-A folder named "Binarized_MNIST_dataset" should appear, which contains the TRAIN, TEST and VALIDATION files of the Binarized MNIST dataset, along with labels only for the TEST data.
+A folder named **Binarized_MNIST_dataset** should appear, which contains the TRAIN, TEST and VALIDATION files of the Binarized MNIST dataset, along with labels only for the TEST data.

-**Note: ** Uncomment the command *language = 'english'* or *language = 'greek'* to use the english or greek alphabet respectively.

 ### CIFAR-10 Dataset ###

-Extract the compressed file "CIFAR_daset.zip".
+Extract the compressed file **CIFAR_daset.zip**.
-A folder named "CIFAR_dataset" should appear, which contains the TRAIN and TEST files of the CIFAR-10 and CIFAR-100 dataset, along with their labels.
+A folder named **CIFAR_dataset** should appear, which contains the TRAIN and TEST files of the CIFAR-10 and CIFAR-100 dataset, along with their labels.
 The CIFAR-10 dataset contains data from 10 classes, while the CIFAR-100 dataset contains data from 100 classes.

-**Note: ** Uncomment the command *RGBOrGrayscale = 'RGB'* or *RGBOrGrayscale = 'grayscale'* to use the colored or grayscaled images respectively.
-In the TensorFlow implementation, the results are good only if the images are grayscaled!

 ### OMNIGLOT Dataset ###

-Extract the compressed file "OMNIGLOT_daset.zip".
+Extract the compressed file **OMNIGLOT_daset.zip**.
-A folder named "OMNIGLOT_dataset" should appear, which contains the TRAIN and TEST files of the OMNIGLOT dataset, from 50 different alphabets, along with their labels.
+A folder named **OMNIGLOT_dataset** should appear, which contains the TRAIN and TEST files of the OMNIGLOT dataset, from 50 different alphabets, along with their labels.
 Two alphabets are used, the Greek and the English.
 The Greek alphabet has 24 characters, which means 24 are the classes.
 The Greek alphabet has 26 characters, which means 26 are the classes.
 The classes are not important for the algorithm, but they are used for plotting purposes.

-# K-NN Missing Values algorithms #
+# K-NN Missing Values algorithm #

 These are implementations of K-NN Missing Values algorithms on various datasets with missing values.
 The datasets included are: MNIST, Binarized MNIST, CIFAR-10 and OMNIGLOT.